 Irish American Heritage Month

-In March, the National Archives celebrates the contributions of Irish Americans in our nation’s history during Irish American Heritage Month.
-In his 2019 Presidential Proclamation, President Donald J. Trump said:
+In March, during Irish American Heritage Month, the National Archives celebrates the contributions of Irish Americans in our nation’s history.

 Arguably, the most famous Irish American in our holdings is President John F. Kennedy.
 Learn more about Kennedy and his life from the John F. Kennedy Presidential Library and Museum.
 The library houses about 24 million pages of documents and over 15,000 sound recordings.